DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 :information_source: The waveform **126.
 SILENCE** is a particular waveform: by selecting it, the oscillator is disabled (not processed by the DSP core).
 Same fact about any empty user waveform.

-From any oscillator context, they're 4 pages, for additional settings:
+From any oscillator context, they're 3 pages, who brings additional oscillator-related settings:

 ![](_img/oscPages.png)